 It sounded refreshingly honest coming from a race driver.
 But maybe it also was prove that Voigt wasn’t a true racer.
 True racers are a lot like true men.
 They don’t care much about whether they make it to first, second or third base.
 Popping the champagne… that is the sole objective.

 I watched the young driver strolling back to his camper.
 Truth was that, in the race, Voigt hadn’t really done that bad at all.
 On the contrary, he had held his head on his shoulders.
 Which, in a race filled with surprises, was more than decent.

-Biggest surprise by far.
-The small under 2.5 liter cars had actually beaten the crap out of the American muscle.
+Biggest of those surprises by far was that the small under 2.5 liter cars had actually beaten the crap out of the American muscle.
 The feeble European ballerinas proved themselves particularly apt at lusciously devouring the sweeps of Lime Rock.
-And soon were much better at it than the Mopar tramps.
-Who had a jolly good time burning their rubbers as fast as possible.
+And soon proved much better at it than the Mopar tramps.
+Who had a jolly good time burning their rubbers faster than a hedgehog on acid.
 Burning rubbers while tangoing with actresses of the mature genre, is risky business however.

 Mean while, at the front, things seemed to settle.
 With the first four drivers running regular laps.
 Almost stable intervals separating them.
 It was however a long race, and things would not last.

 First victim of the race was leader Goissen.
 He went of the track, damaging his car, and was forced to pit for repairs.
 Then, he went of again.
 And that was that: his day was over.